vatesfr/xen-orchestra/delta_backups.md

 # Continuous Delta backups

-> This feature is out since 4.11 and "Continuous" since 4.12
+> This feature is released since 4.11 and "Continuous" feature since 4.12

 > WARNING: it works only on XenServer 6.5 or later